adventuremomblog

 Many species of whales prefer the warmer waters during the breeding season.

-Fortunately for us, humpback whales can be spotted near the mouth of the Chesapeake Bay as an annual stop because of the abundance of food for whales in the area.
+Fortunately, humpback whales can be spotted near the mouth of the Chesapeake Bay as an annual stop because of the abundance of food for whales in the area.

 Did We See Whales During Our Whale Watching Tour?